- MonEDT | Online schedule

 MoodleAIR | A learning platform for student integration and success

-Developing a working methodology, transversal skills and even choosing a suitable working environment is essential for achieving both academic and professionnal success.
-Training on MoodleAIR will help you in a wide range of topics such as taking notes, managing time, managing projects, discovering Unistra's services, effective reading and proofreading...
+Training on MoodleAIR will help you in a wide range of topics such as taking notes, managing time, getting ready for exams...

 To log in